Observation of Braid-Protected Unpaired Exceptional Points

-In this work, we have provided the first experimental realisation of a non-Abelian braid monopole.
+{\it Discussion.---} We have provided the first experimental realisation of a non-Abelian unpaired EP3.
 This novel degeneracy exploits a loophole in celebrated doubling theorems enabled by the highly intricate non-Abelian topology of non-Hermitian multi-band systems.
-We have further elucidated this topology through experimentally probing the fusion operations enabling the non-Abelian braid monopole.
-The experiment is facilitated by our design of new single-photon interferometric protocols, which enable the extraction of eigenstates and spectrum of highly tunable non-Hermitian Hamiltonians.
-Our setup opens up the possibility of simulating a wide class of topological phenomena in dissipative multi-band systems and to probe fundamental aspects of non-Abelian topology that have thus far only been subject to theoretical inquiry.
+We have further elucidated this topology through experimentally probing the fusion operations enabling the non-Abelian unpaired EP3.
+The experiment is facilitated by our design of new single-photon interferometric protocols, which enable the extraction of eigenstates and spectra of highly tunable non-Hermitian Hamiltonians.
+Our setup opens up the possibility of simulating a wide class of topological phenomena in dissipative multi-band systems and probing fundamental aspects of non-Abelian topology that have thus far only been subject to theoretical inquiry.
 The implications of these robust non-Abelian phenomena on dynamics, transport, and boundary effects are of great interest for future study.
+For instance, in the context of the chiral state transfer near EPs~\cite{ZWH18,CAJ21,NLL22,RLZ22}, the non-Abelian fusion demonstrated here enables the path-dependent creation and annihilation of higher-order EPs, offering a new form of control for multi-mode switching.